ufs-community/land-DA_workflow/doc/source/BuildingRunningTesting/BuildRunLandDA.rst

 .. code-block:: console

-   cd $BASEDIR/land-DA_workflow/parm
+   cd ${BASEDIR}/land-DA_workflow/parm
    cp config_samples/config.LND.era5.3dvar.ims.DA-fcst.warmstart.yaml config.yaml

 Users will need to configure the ``account`` variable in ``config.yaml`` and choose an ``EXP_CASE_NAME`` if a different name for the experiment is desired:

-   * ``account:`` A valid account name.
+   * ``ACCOUNT:`` A valid account name.
 Most NOAA :term:`RDHPCS` systems require a valid account name; other systems may not (in which case, any value will do).
    * ``EXP_CASE_NAME:`` This variable can be changed to any name the user wants (but note that whitespace and some punctuation characters are not allowed).
 However, the best names will indicate useful information about the experiment.
 This documentation uses ``lnd_era5_3dvar_ims_00`` to indicate that it is an ERA5-LND case using 3D-Var data assimilation of IMS observations.

 .. note::

-   To determine an appropriate ``account`` field for Level 1 systems that use the Slurm job scheduler, run ``saccount_params``.
+   To determine an appropriate ``ACCOUNT`` field for Level 1 systems that use the Slurm job scheduler, run ``saccount_params``.
 On other systems, running ``groups`` will return a list of projects that the user has permissions for.
 Not all listed projects/groups have an HPC allocation, but those that do are potentially valid account names.

 Users may configure other elements of an experiment in ``config.yaml`` if desired.
 For example, users may wish to alter ``DATE_FIRST_CYCLE``, ``DATE_LAST_CYCLE``, and/or ``DATE_CYCLE_FREQ_HR`` to indicate a different start cycle, end cycle, and increment.
 Users may also wish to change the DA algorithm from ``3dvar`` to ``letkf-oi`` via the ``JEDI_ALGORITHM`` variable.
 Users who wish to run a more complex experiment may change the values in ``config.yaml`` using information from Sections :numref:`%s: Workflow Configuration Parameters <ConfigWorkflow>`, :numref:`%s: I/O for the Land DA System <IO>`, and :numref:`%s: JEDI DA System <DASystem>`.